Skip to main content

 print(result.output) # "root"

-3. Debian Linux with SSH Key
+Debian with SSH key

 from smolvm.utils import ensure_ssh_key